FatimaAlmashhor/create-cards-react/README.md

 response website

-what need also
+### what need also in next version
-1-more feature
+1- more feature
-2-fix the auto increase for the texteara
+2- fix the auto increase for the texteara
+3- react-transition-group for animation

 ### work fine on
 Firefox 3.5+